Welcome to the home of the WOLFPACK WARRIORS!

 Active Duty Involvement

 Detachment 595 draws its roots from the very beginning of NC State University.
 At the start of the University, participation in Army ROTC, or Military Sciences, was required for all male students during their first two years of enrollment from 1894.
 Air Force ROTC became its own branch of ROTC at NC State in 1949 and became one of the three options for males’ military service.
 The unit officially became AFROTC Detachment 595 on 1 August 1952.
 This mandatory tradition lasted until 1965 when ROTC participation became voluntary to fall in line with the national decision of a complete volunteer force.
 Each year we commission another set of Air Force officers adding to the legacy of Det 595.
-We pride ourselves on the numerous graduates who go on to lead very distinguished careers in the Air Force whose names can be found on our Distinguished Alumni page.
+We pride ourselves on the numerous graduates who go on to lead very distinguished careers in the Air Force.
 There is no doubt the training you receive from Det 595 will help you excel to reach unimaginable heights.